279789/Math-Functions-of-Cartesian-Products/README.md

 List the output of all possible pairs.

 ## 3) Questions
-1. Why is the **order** of elements in a tuple important in the Cartesian product?
+1. Why is the **order** of elements in a tuple important in the Cartesian product? *The order of the elements is important, because otherwise would the function give wrong results.
+This is because we have a function that is dependent on two variables, if we would switch those two, we would also get other "wrong results".*
-2. Can you think of real-world examples where data naturally forms **pairs**?
+2. Can you think of real-world examples where data naturally forms **pairs**? *Yes, for example If you have a plant that needs sun and water, you have two variables, those can be different (Sun is less in winter, you are in vacation and the plant gets no water...)
+The result "plant is healthy" is dependent of both of these factors.*
-3. What changes if you consider B × A instead of A × B?
+3. What changes if you consider B × A instead of A × B? *You get two a new tuple that is totally different from the first one.*
-4. How would you describe a function of three inputs using Cartesian products?
+4. How would you describe a function of three inputs using Cartesian products? *AXBXC = (0,1)x(1,0)x(1,1)= (0,1,1), (0,0,1), (1,1,1), (1,0,1)*
 5. Take a look at task 3 once again: What kind of values do you get?
-Do these resemble anything familiar from binary numbers?
+Do these resemble anything familiar from binary numbers? *Yes the result of task 3 is a function, that converts Binary Numbers into Decimal Numbers.*

 ---